Azure/Service-Fabric-Troubleshooting-Guides/Cluster/dataDisk (D) out of disk space.md

 Also note that when looking at disk space usage it can be confusing to look at the \*.sflog files as they are sparse files and will typically show a nominal file size of 256GB.
 To see the actual disk space used you need to look at the compressed file size (this is in the properties in explorer).

 ## **Question**
+We started to see disk space warning on our cluster.
+After investigating where the space was being used we found the Logs and Traces folder was the main offender.

-Is it possible to limit how much space a node can use for Logs and Traces?
+* Is it possible to limit how much space a node can use for Logs and Traces?

 ## **Answer**
 Yes, you can configure the Disagnostics setting for MaxDiskQuotaInMB which controls Disk quota in MB for Windows Fabric log files

 ## **More Info**